Accountability Policy & Procedure

 Student Accountability

-STUDENT ACCOUNTABILTIY PROCESS
+STUDENT ACCOUNTABILITY PROCESS

-When an incident occurs, an incident report is generated, submitted and then assigned to an Accountability Facilitator.
+When an incident occurs, an incident report is generated, submitted, and then assigned to an Accountability Facilitator.

 For resident students: A Residence Life professional staff member will serve as Accountability Facilitator.